gperreymond/node-cqrs-framework/README.md

 node-cqrs-framework is a node.js framework that helps you to implement microservices and scalability for cqrs architectures over rabbitmq service discovery.
 node-cqrs-framework use the powerfull Rabbus (https://github.com/derickbailey/rabbus) to manipulate RabbitMQ.

-## Description

-You can use in your R&D, and give me back issues.

 ## Advantages

 * Think better!
 Think KISS!